sulcgroup/oxdna_analysis_tools/README.md

 This will also install all dependencies.
 Bash autocompletes will not be set up, see below for setting up autocompletion.

+**Installation from PyPi will only work on Linux and OSX.
+If you want to use OAT on Windows, please install from source**

 ### Installation from source
 It can also be installed from the [GitHub repository](https://github.com/sulcgroup/oxdna_analysis_tools) or the zip file of the source code available on PyPi via the following method:

 1. Clone the repository or download and inflate the zip file.
+2. Build the Cython code for your system:
+   `python -m build`
-2. Run one of the following commands (pip to automatically install dependencies or setup.py if you would like to manage them yourself):
+3. Run one of the following commands (pip to automatically install dependencies or setup.py if you would like to manage them yourself):
-   `pip install .`
+   `python -m pip install .`
    `python setup.py install`

 If you are not installing via pip, the following dependencies are required and can all be obtained from either pip or conda: